 MA, English Literature (University of Edinburgh)

 I have also published on the growing involvement of NGOs in the production of news about Africa, as well as the roles played by freelancers, social media participants, and multinational businesses.
-This involved analysing humanitarian, human rights, development and disability campaigning in relation to the coverage of Chad, the DRC, Kenya, Mali and South Sudan.
-As part of this work, I have become very interested in visual imagery, media ethics and the political economies of news organisations, including different kinds of state and foundation funding.
+In the course of this work, I have become very interested in visual imagery, media ethics and the political economies of news organisations, including different kinds of state and foundation funding.

-These research and practical interests have been shaped by my experience as a BBC journalist working on Scottish, British and international news flagships, which included reporting on a number of wars, disasters, and terrorist attacks.
-My journalism has won awards from Sony, the Foreign Press Association, the World Wildlife Association and the Paul Foot Award for investigative/campaigning reporting.
-Prior to becoming a journalist, I worked in theatre, film and festival management and have a longstanding interest in the use of the arts as a progressive force.
+These interests have been shaped by my experience as an award-winning BBC journalist working on Scottish, British and international news flagships, which included reporting on a number of wars, disasters, and terrorist attacks.
+Prior to becoming a journalist, I worked in theatre, film and festival management, and have a longstanding interest in the use of the arts as a progressive force.

 (2018) Who's Reporting Africa Now?
 Non-Governmental Organizations, Journalists and Multimedia.
 London, New York: Peter Lang.
 Reviewed by Journalism: Theory, Practice and Criticism and LSE's Centre for Africa.